livingdocsIO/documentation/content/operations/architecture.md

 - **Server**: A node.js application.
 It can be started in two different modes:
   - In _editing mode_, it acts as the backend for the li-editor, storing content, handling file uploads, cropping, authentication and so on.
 It does expose a REST API for the li-editor to connect to.
   - In _delivery mode_, the purpose of it is to provide a REST API for the delivery to present the content to the user
 - **Delivery**: A node.js application.
-Makes content written in livingdocs is available to end users.
+Makes content written in livingdocs available to end users.
 Its primary purpose is to render a website.

 ## Services
 - **Postgres (PG)**: Primary data store for the server.
 For example pages, articles, menus, users are persisted here.
 Both servers in delivery, as well as servers in editing mode access the same data.